Add an article about typst

 idea to consider.
 It is also to note that there is no native output from Typst

-to html, but Pandoc can read and write `.typ` files, so its an alternative
+to html, but Pandoc can read and write `.typ` files, so it’s an alternative

 worth considering given that native LaTeX is **not** easy to write for that